elecbug/Save-Study/README.md

 ## OCC
 > OOP Custom Control
-- You can make my custom control(component) in WinForm through this session
+- You can make your custom control(component) in WinForm through this session

 ## TPS
 > Thread Pool Server